sqlfluff/sqlfluff/docs/source/index.rst

 * **1.0.x**: First *stable* release, no major changes to take advantage of a point of relative stability.
-* **2.0.x**: Recode of rules, whitespace fixing consolidation, :code:`sqlfluff fix` and removal of support for dbt versions pre `1.1`.
+* **2.0.x**: Recode of rules, whitespace fixing consolidation, :code:`sqlfluff format` and removal of support for dbt versions pre `1.1`.
   Note, that this release brings with it some breaking changes to rule coding and configuration, see :ref:`upgrading_2_0`.